Library Mission Statement

 Listen to announcements for Library/Media Center Closings.

-Student Recommended Books (Play Video)
+2019 Student Recommended Summer Reading Books (Play Video)

 Library/Media Center Announcements

 If your Chromebook is damaged or not working properly, bring it the the Library Media Center (LMC).
 If the Chromebook is damaged and you have insurance, you will need to file a claim.
 You will be given a Chromebook to borrow for the longterm if you need one.
 The Chromebook will be compatible with the charger you received at the beginning of the school year.
 If you do not have insurance, you will have to complete a fines report sheet.
 You will be given a copy of the report to bring home.
 All "loss" or "theft" issues involving Chromebooks will be referred to the main office where you will be asked to complete the BLUE Theft/Loss sheet.
 All students who report a damaged Chromebook will receive a Chromebook to borrow while in school for the entire school day.
 Daily Loaner Chromebooks are to be returned to the LMC before the end of the last period of the day.